6 Trees with White Bark for a Beautiful Landscape All Year Long

-While whitebark trees are not rare, they’re not as common as other trees for two reasons: Certain varieties require very specific growing climates, while others are subject to disease and insect infestation.
-Before choosing a tree, make sure it’s suitable for your geographic region, by consulting the USDA Plant Hardiness Zone Map, which indicates the coldest average winter temperatures by region.
+While trees with white bark are not rare, they’re not as common as other trees for two reasons: Certain varieties require particular growing climates, while others are subject to disease and insect infestation.
+Before choosing a tree, make sure it’s suitable for your geographic region by consulting the USDA Plant Hardiness Zone Map, which indicates the coldest average winter temperatures by region.

 You may be familiar with some species of birch that have beige or brown bark, but a select few species of Himalayan birch (Betula utilis var. jacquemontii) feature creamy white trunks and limbs.
 Native to the Himalayan region, these birch trees prefer cool, well-drained soil and full-to-partial sun exposure.
 These birch varieties grow best in zones 1 through 7, although areas where summer temps regularly exceed 80 degrees Fahrenheit can be detrimental to their growth.
-If you live in northern areas of the contiguous United States, Canada, or Alaska, check out the following trees with white bark—though very similar, each has a few special qualities.
+If you live in northern areas of the contiguous United States, Canada, or Alaska, check out the following trees with white bark—though very similar, each has a few unique qualities.

 - Doorenbos (Betula utilis var. jacquemontii, ‘Doorenbos’) grows up to two feet per year to reach a mature height of 40 to 50 feet with a 30-foot crown spread.
 Doorenbos features peeling white bark that falls away to reveal light orange under-bark.
 The under-bark turns white soon after the surface layer falls off, and the shedding of its bark is an ongoing process.
 Brown trailing flowers, known as “catkins,” appear in spring, followed by dark green leaves that turn yellow-gold in the fall before dropping.